Bernard Leclerc

-L'Ambassadeur Bernard Leclerc is the Special Envoy to the State of Israel and to the Russian Federation for the Republic of Vanuatu.
+Bernard Leclerc is the Special Envoy to the State of Israel and to the Russian Federation for the Republic of Vanuatu.
 He has previously worked as a bank director and as an advisor to the Central African Republic.

 Early life

 Born in France, Leclerc studied political sciences in California, United States.
-He has then studied economics, social sciences and European affairs (He graduated with a Master's degree in European projects), at the University of Rouen and Caen.
+He has then studied economics, social sciences and European affairs (He graduated with a master's degree in European projects), at the University of Rouen and Caen.
 He has also taught tax policy and customs law at the University of Bangui.
 His Excellency is also a former student of the National Treasury School in Paris.

 Diplomatic career

 Following a long career in the banking industry (mostly as a bank director), he entered diplomatic service, first as a close Adviser to Albert Mberio, Minister of Education of the Central African Republic, in charge of international relations and partnerships.
 He then became a special adviser to the Central African Republic President Ange-Félix Patassé.

 After the accession to the power of President François Bozizé, he became Ambassador and Adviser to the Presidency.
 He was then appointed Ambassador Extraordinary and Plenipotentiary and delivered his credentials to the President of the Republic of Hungary, Ferenc MADL, on 25 May 2005.